shorewall/RaiNix/README.md

 Rainix applies different default depending if the user is a normal user or the owner (Me).
 This is done by checking who is the current user.
 I'm used to code being Root.
 So, in any case you run RaiNixV3 using ROOT different defaults i.e. player, restream protocols and so on will be used.
-You can nullify this behaviour setting the Owner var at whatever value you like.
+Ig you are using Root too, you can nullify this behaviour setting the Owner var at whatever value you like.

 Have fun